Sammaye/MongoYii/readme.md

 This is a replacement `CPagination` for MongoYii built by [@kimbeejay](https://github.com/kimbeejay).

 It uses the same API as `CPagination` and requires no extra documentation (outside of `CPagination`) aside from making you aware of its existance.

+### EMongoCacheDependency

+Similar in kind to `CDbCacheDependency` only it does not take a `sql` parameter but intead an `EMongoCursor`.
+Created by yours truly.

 ## Versioning